 Once your loved one’s estate is wrapped up, there may be final property, income, estate and/or estate income taxes due.
 A trustworthy accountant will make sure you know exactly what needs to be filed, and when.
 He or she can also counsel you on rounding up the information you need, such as tax statements and earnings info.

-Get more information about what you need to know about managing the finances of a loved one who has passed away here.
+Find out what you need to know about managing the finances of a loved one who has passed away.